Lubula/Ecommerce-Customer-Analytics-Using-Machine-Learning/README.md

       -  C. Model performance and evaluation of RNN and FNN
       -  D. Not using Convolutional Neural Networks (CNN): do not have image-related features in dataset

+   Unsupervised Learning Models:
-2. Unsupervised Learning Model, Clustering: Implements K-Means, Hierarchical, and DBSCAN clustering algorithms to segment customers based on their behavior.
+2. Clustering: Implements K-Means, Hierarchical, and DBSCAN clustering algorithms to segment customers based on their behavior.

-3. Dimensionality Reduction
+3. Dimensionality Reduction:
-Principal Component Analysis (PCA): Reduces the dimensionality of the dataset using PCA to visualize high-dimensional data and improve model performance. t-Distributed Stochastic Neighbor Embedding (t-SNE): Applies t-SNE to visualize the dataset in lower dimensions, preserving local structure.
+- Principal Component Analysis (PCA): Reduces the dimensionality of the dataset using PCA to visualize high-dimensional data and improve model performance.
+- t-Distributed Stochastic Neighbor Embedding (t-SNE): Applies t-SNE to visualize the dataset in lower dimensions, preserving local structure.
-Uniform Manifold Approximation and Projection (UMAP): Explores UMAP as an alternative dimensionality reduction technique for visualizing complex datasets.
+- Uniform Manifold Approximation and Projection (UMAP): Explores UMAP as an alternative dimensionality reduction technique for visualizing complex datasets.

 ### Data
 The dataset (data/E-Commerce _Customer_Behavior.csv) contains anonymized information about e-commerce customer behavior.
 It includes various features such as session details, transaction history, and churn status.
 Refer to the dataset documentation for more details about each feature.